Anderson-Silva1/learn-javascript/02-iniciante/01-estruturas-de-dado/sets/sets.md

 // 3
 ```

-### 2. Usando for...of: O Set pode ser percorrido com o laço for...of:
+### 2. Usando for...of: O Set pode ser percorrido com o laço for...of

 ```js
 for (let valor of numeros) {